 At Rock Creek, the former blacksmith soon became a public servant, appointed as Election Clerk in 1854 and 1855.
 In 1855, he was also briefly elected to the Kansas House of Representatives.
 However, following a recount of the votes, the seat was given to Mobillon McGee, a partner with his brother Fry P. McGee at 110 Mile Station.

-In November 1856, a post office was established at the site and was named Agnes City, in honor of Arthur’s wife.
+In November 1856, a post office was established at the site and was named Agnes City in honor of Arthur’s wife.
 Baker served as the first postmaster.
-The following year, Baker began the work of replacing his original small cabin with a substantial two-story stone house.
-In addition to running the store, Baker also engaged in stock raising, farming, and operating a blacksmith shop.
+The following year, Baker began replacing his original small cabin with a substantial two-story stone house.
+In addition to running the store, Baker also engaged in stock-raising, farming, and operating a blacksmith shop.
 In 1857, he also began to advertise himself as an attorney, even though he had no training.

-In 1861 Baker purchased the Council Grove Press and wrote a number of articles in vigorous support of the Union.
+In 1861 Baker purchased the Council Grove Press and wrote several articles in vigorous support of the Union.
 The next year, on the night of July 3, 1862, Arthur I. Baker and his brother-in-law, George Segur, were killed at the Rock Creek crossing by “Bloody Bill” Anderson’s gang of Confederate guerrillas.